cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### Failed to inject, saving instead.

-Best way to start troubleshooting this is to check the `logs/verbose.*.log` and find this specific event.
+The best way to start troubleshooting this is to check the `logs/verbose.*.log` and find this specific event.

-You will be able to see the circumstances around the failure, and start investigating why this occurred.
+You will be able to see the circumstances around the failure and start investigating why this occurred.

 ### My data-based results are paused at 100% after injection